 - Rohan, Michel, John, Ruby- any single person

-- Bangladesh, America, England, Japan, Dhaka, New york- any country, city, name of place
+- Bangladesh, America, England, Japan, Dhaka, New York- any country, city, name of place

-- Square Ltd., Liverpool, Pepsi- any company, organization, brand, group, team, product, etc
+- Square Ltd., Liverpool, Pepsi- any company, organization, brand, group, team, product, etc.

 - Sun, moon- any single natural object

-Where to add ‘s’ and where ‘es’?
+Where to add ‘s’ and where ‘es’ with the verb?

-Here are examples:
+Here are the examples:

 I kiss her.